Outdoor Faucet Repair: Common Problems, Costs & DIY Fixes

 A $5 insulated faucet cover from a hardware store is the single cheapest form of winter protection for your outdoor plumbing.
 Paired with disconnecting your hose and closing the interior shutoff, it dramatically reduces freeze risk with zero plumbing skills required.

 If your pipes have frozen and burst before, consider upgrading to a frost-free hose bib or having a plumber assess whether your outdoor pipes need additional insulation.
-Persistent low water pressure after winter could also indicate a partial freeze damage or pipe issue worth investigating.
+Persistent low water pressure after winter could also indicate partial freeze damage or a pipe issue worth investigating.

 Frequently Asked Questions